AndreasHeger/CGATReport/doc/Gallery.rst

 of data and inserts it as a table.

 .. report:: Trackers.SingleColumnDataExample
+   :render: table
-   :render: histogram
+   :transform: histogram
    :bins: arange(0,10)

    A histogram.

 HistogramPlot
 =============

-The :class:`Renderer.RendererHistogramPlot` class computes a histogram of data and inserts a plot.
+The :class:`Renderer.RendererLinePlot` class computes a histogram of data and inserts a plot.

 .. report:: Trackers.SingleColumnDataExample
-   :render: histogram-plot
+   :render: line-plot
+   :transform: histogram
    :bins: arange(0,10)

    A histogram plot.